-Hotspot Shield does log a little more user info than other leading VPNs, and while we're reassured than none of that can be traced back to the user, we'd appreciate an independent audit or, perhaps more so, a tightening up of the logging practices in general.
+In comparison with other leading VPNs, Hotspot Shield logs a little more user information, and while we're reassured that none of that can be traced back to the user, we're still awaiting an independent audit or (perhaps more so) a tightening up of the logging practices in general.

-Hotspot Shield's desktop apps are simple and easy to use, and while they don't offer the same configuration as some rivals, they're a great choice for those who just want to get protected simply.
-The mobile apps aren't quite as great, and the iOS offering in particular lacks some useful features, but again, if all you need is speed, they're simple to use, stable, and effective.
-What is interesting, however, is the fact
+Hotspot Shield's desktop apps are simple and user-friendly, and while they don't offer the same configuration as some rivals, they're a great choice for those who just want to get protected simply.

-Overall, Hotspot Shield is a fast, powerful VPN that's great for newbies and veterans alike, and while it lacks the configuration of some rivals, that won't matter to most.
+All in all, Hotspot Shield is a fast, powerful VPN that's great for newbies and veterans alike, and while it lacks the configuration of some of its competitors, that won't matter to most users.

 Hotspot Shield on paper

 Platforms supported: Windows, Mac, iOS, Android, Linux, Chrome, TV, routers

 Simultaneous connections: 5